rudrap323/1800_202530_BBY04/README.md

 ## Contributors

-- **Supreet** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Supreet** - BCIT CST Student with a passion for gaming and DC comics.

 - **Ziad Malik** - BCIT CST Student with a passion for gaming, cooking and programming.
 - **RudraP** - BCIT CST Student with a passion of exploring new technologies.
 Fun fact: I love playing soccer and video games in my free time.